K-M19/ButAa-Grow-A-Garden-Macro/Update.md

+## Update Log (V.2.3.A) - FixPack
+- Fixed: 400ms delay for the Gear Seller

 ## Update Log (V.2.3)
 - Add: `API.btrv2` - An external API library for world time has been added, but it may still fail if blocked by antivirus software or a firewall.
 - Add: `ClickBuy=` - You can choose the number of mouse clicks, but keep in mind that the higher the number, the greater the delay.